kenlau177/gameday/README.md

 **How it works**

-There are 2 functions in this package: -**gday**: Determines whether an NHL team has a game given the day -**scores**: Presents information of all the games and scores for a particular day.
+There are 2 functions in this package:

+-   gday: Determines whether an NHL team has a game given the day
+-   scores: Presents information of all the games and scores for a particular day.

-You can view the documentations of these two functions by: - ?gday - ?scores
+You can view the documentations of these two functions by:

+-   ?gday
+-   ?scores

 Examples: